Stocks climb again on Wall Street with hopes for stimulus

 Some investors also see rising poll numbers for Joe Biden in the upcoming presidential election as an indication that more stimulus may be on the way, regardless of what Trump says.
 If Democrats sweep the White House, Senate and House of Representatives, they say a big rescue package becomes more likely.
 And that could offset higher taxes and tighter regulations that a Democratic-controlled government could also create.

-IBM rallied 6.9% for one of the biggest gains in the S&P 500 after it said it’s spinning off a business unit that provides infrastructure services, as it focuses on its cloud and artificial-intelligence businesses.
+IBM rallied 6% after it said it’s spinning offa business unit that provides infrastructure services, as it focuses on its cloud and artificial-intelligence businesses.

 Germany is seeing a sharp jump in new coronavirus infections, raising fears the pandemic is gaining in a country that so far has coped better than many of its European neighbors.
 The British government is mulling fresh restrictions on everyday life amid mounting evidence that the measures so far have done little to keep a lid on new coronavirus infections.
 France set a record number of infections on Wednesday.